CAREER GUIDE

 There are several ECS card types, each corresponding to a different level of qualification and experience.
 Here is an overview before we go into detail on each:

-Apprentice (White)
+ECS Apprentice

-For electrical apprentices currently in training.
+For those on an electrotechnical apprenticeship, currently in training.

-Installation Electrician (Blue)
+Installation Electrician (Gold)

 Fully qualified electrician with NVQ3 + 2382 + AM2.